Linear search: Non-uniform probabilities

+averaged over all initial orders of the list, satisfies $ES^T \le ES^{MF} \le \frac{\pi}{2}ES^{OPT}$.

+In terms of amortized cost, averaging over a worst-case sequence of operations (note - among sequences satisfying the assumption on probabilities), we have $S^{MF}\le 2S^{OPT}$, while $S^T$ can be as bad as $O(mS^{OPT})$.

 Application

-Linear search is usually very simple to implement, and is practical when the list has only a few elements, or when performing a single search in an un-ordered list.
+Linear search is usually very simple to implement, and is practical when the list has only a few elements, or when performing a single search in an unordered list.

-When many values have to be searched in the same list, it often pays to pre-process the list in order to use a faster method.
+When many values have to be searched in the same list, it often pays to preprocess the list in order to use a faster method.
 For example, one may sort the list and use binary search, or build an efficient search data structure from it.
-Should the content of the list change frequently, repeated re-organization may be more trouble than it is worth.
+Should the content of the list change frequently, repeated reorganization may be more trouble than it is worth.

 As a result, even though in theory other search algorithms may be faster than linear search (for instance binary search), in practice even on medium-sized arrays (around 100 items or less) it might be infeasible to use anything else.
 On larger arrays, it only makes sense to use other, faster search methods if the data is large enough, because the initial time to prepare (sort) the data is comparable to many linear searches.